apache/kyuubi/docs/deployment/spark/dynamic_allocation.md

 ### Dynamically Setting

-All AQE related configurations are static of Spark core and unchangeable by `SET` syntaxes before each SQL query.
+All AQE related configurations are static of Spark core and unchangeable by `SET` commands before each SQL query.
 For example,

 ```sql
 SET spark.dynamicAllocation.maxExecutors=33;